-Develop approaches to identify early those at risk of Adverse Childhood Experiences (ACEs) and establish preventative, multi-agency interventions that support children and families before they reach crisis point.
+Develop approaches to identify early those at risk of Adverse Childhood Experiences (ACEs) and establish preventative, multi-agency, interventions that support children and families before they reach crisis point.

-Deliver a nurturing, empowering, safe and trusted approach to emotional well-being and mental health for children and young people, enhancing preventative services and supporting children presenting in acute psychological distress.
-(Strategic Lead: RPB)
+Develop a 'no wrong door' approach to mental health, well-being and support for children and young people, enhancing preventative services and supporting children presenting in acute psychological distress.

-Improve childhood vaccination/immunisation uptake in Cardiff, particularly in the most deprived communities/ socio-economic groups, through delivering a data-led, targeted approach.
+Improve childhood vaccination/immunisation uptake in Cardiff, particularly in the most deprived communities/socio-economic groups, through delivering a data-led, targeted approach.

-Increase the percentage of children and young people with a healthy weight and increase physical activity levels, by delivering the Move More, Eat Well Strategy 2020-2023.
+Increase the percentage of children and young people with a healthy weight and increase physical activity levels, by delivering the Move More, Eat Well Strategy.